rinnocente/gromed-vmd/README.md

 themself the vmd code base.

 You need docker installed of course.
-Copy the following lines of code with a left button click.
+Copy the following lines of code hovering them with the mouse left button pressed, press right mouse button and choose Copy.
+Go over a bash window, press right mouse button and choose Paste.
+You will find youserlf inside the container and from where start the vmd app.
+Enjoy !

 ```
 mkdir ~/gromed-vmd